EnderdracheLP/QuestSounds/rl-notes.md

 just drop them into the Folder and select them in-game!

 __**Changelog:**__
-- Changed Locations for sound files now in folders
+- Changed Locations for sound files now in seperate folders
 - Added In-Game Menu for Settings and Sound File selection
-- Added toogle to turn Custom Sounds on or off in-game
+- Added toggle to switch Custom Sounds/Music on or off in-game
 - Added Option to set BeatOffset for HitSounds
 - Added LevelFailed Sound
 - Added LobbyMusic
+- Added support for MP2, AIF/AIFF

 Features:
   NEW: In-Game Menu for selecting sound files and enabling/disabling custom sounds.
   Support for OGG, MP3, WAV, MP2 and AIFF/AIF file formats!
-  Creates QuestSounds folder at /sdcard/ModData/com.beatgames.beatsaber/Mods/ which contains the subfolders for the sounds.
+  Creates QuestSounds folder at /sdcard/ModData/com.beatgames.beatsaber/Mods/ which contains the sub-folders for the sounds.
   AFTER YOU HAVE RAN THE MOD ONCE

   **Avoid using any files that use MPEG format like MP3 or MP2 unless you don't mind brief freezing upon loading**